 Life After Chemo

 After I finished chemotherapy, I had a bilateral mastectomy and reconstruction the day after my 29th birthday.
 In that surgery, my port was removed.
 I gave my two-port sweatshirts to another warrior, who has since finished her treatment and passed them forward again.
-On February 2, 2022, I celebrated one year since I rang the chemo bell.
+On February 2, 2023, I celebrated two years since I rang the chemo bell.
 Survivorship is a whole other battle, but I look back on my overall journey with gratitude for where I am at and all that I have overcome.

 Thank you, Care+Wear, for the opportunity to write this post, and for the pieces you create that allow us, cancer warriors, to show up on hard days as our best selves.